AntonioTorres23/OpenGL_Notes/Geometry Shader.md

 Note that it is declared as an array, because most render primitives contain more than 1 vertex.
 The geometry shader receives **all** vertices of a primitive as its input.

-Using the vertex data from the vertex shader stage, we can generate new data with 2 geometry shader functions called **`EmitVertex`**
+Using the vertex data from the vertex shader stage, we can generate new data with 2 geometry shader functions called **`EmitVertex`** and `EndPrimitive`.